GarwelGarwel/KerbalHealth/README.md

 - Home (on Kerbin at altitude of under 18 km): +2 HP/day
 - KSC (kerbal is recuperating in KSC, i.e. available): +5 HP/day

 These values, like most others in the mod, are adjustable in Difficulty Settings.
+They also depend on quirks of a particular kerbal.
+You can check current values for a specific crew member in Health Monitor.

 Certain parts (Hitchhiker, crew cabin, and the Cupola) can reduce the effect of a health factor (Crowded in this case) allowing for much longer and healthier flights.
 It requires EC though.
 Hab rings (e.g. in MKS) can help overcome microgravity issues for long-term stations and interplanetary missions.
 All these features can be changed using ModuleManager patches.